Why don't you take credit cards?

 No. I've found nearly half of the students just want to learn practical, current, useful information, not take any tests.

-Unsolicited comments from graduating students over the last 15 years:
+Unsolicited comments from graduating students:

 “I passed all four exams...
 I could not have done it without a good instructor such as you.”
 Lou.